sheksushant/social-username-url/README.md

 Social Username to URL
 =========

-Convert the Social username to URL..
+Convert the Social username to URL.

 Installation
 ----